 Ans:

-51. What are the different methods of ignition timing control in IC engines, and how do they affect engine performance?
+51. How is ignition timing controlled in IC engines, and how does it affect performance?

 Ans: